 Chiang Mai is awesome for all kinds of reasons, including its natural beauty, amazing street food, cheap prices, and plentiful night markets.
 It’s no surprise that so many digital nomads call it home, and most travelers going to Thailand add it to their itineraries.
 The following are my nine (yes, nine, not ten, but nine) favorite things to do there:

 Chiang Mai has over 300 Buddhist temples (wats), so there is no shortage of temples to check out in and around the city.
-That said, plenty of people can get “templed out,” so I suggest checking out two of the more famous and magnificent ones – Doi Sutep and Wat Chedi Luang.
-Doi Sutep is located about 30 minutes outside of the old town, but can be accessed by songthaew for around 50 baht per person.
+That said, plenty of people can get “templed out,” so I suggest checking out two of the more famous and magnificent ones – Doi Suthep and Wat Chedi Luang.
+Doi Suthep is located about 30 minutes outside of the old town but can be accessed by songthaew for around 50 baht per person.
 It has a cable car which grants access to a vista of the whole city.
 Wat Chedi Luang is located in the old city, right in the middle.

 8) Sunday Night Market

-The Sunday night market can, as the name suggests, only be attended once per week.
+The Sunday Night Market can, as the name suggests, only be attended once per week.
 So, if you’re passing through Chiang Mai, try to make it on a Sunday.
 The market is full of delicious food, clothing, jewelry, art, sunglasses, you name it.
-It runs right down the center of the old city from Thapae gate.
+It runs right down the center of the old city from Tha Pae Gate.

 Now that I’ve experienced it multiple times, I actually tend to enjoy walking on the streets parallel to the main one the market takes place on.
 They tend to have some funkier clothing options and are less crowded.

 Can we talk about how amazing massages are for a moment?
 Being massaged with oils for hours for only a few dollars?
 Yes please, sign me right up.